atirek-ak/iCaLQ/README.md

 Alpha version

 ## Introduction
 This is a dilepton limits calculator.
 LHC data is taken from [here](https://www.hepdata.net/record/ins1782650).
 The FeynRules models of the leptoquarks considered can be found in the repository.
-The alpha version includes only the U1 leptoquark.
+The alpha version includes only the U1 & S1 leptoquark models.
 Physics details and implementation details can be found in this [paper].

 The calculator can be used in two modes: [interactive](#interactive-mode) and [non-interactive](#non-interactive-mode).